NOTE: I rewrote most of this story and still can't up with what happens next. Oh, well. Enjoy this slightly revamped plot.

 She rubbed her temples.
 "I… I'm not… I'm not going until you keep your word, got it?"

 The Premier smiled.
 "Don't worry.
 I will go there myself.
-Unarmed and with only the elite guard of the Soviet Army."
+No tricks, no hidden cards; only the elite guard of the Soviet Army."

 This is something.
 This is definitely something.
 I don't believe it.
 I can't believe it!
-She could help the grin that slowly grew from ear to ear.
+She couldn't help the grin that slowly grew from ear to ear.
 Oh my God!

 "Always stick beside me.
 Who knows what your comrades would do to snatch you out of our hands?"